incognito666/txts/slides/talk1.md

 - z-ness has large variance [@item1; @item2].
 - x is symmetric to y  [@item3, pp. 33-35]
 - as predicted by theory [@item1]
+- Donuts can be enjoyed any time of day

 # During the week